Osmboy-313/php-fm/README.md

     "JwtMiddleware" => ["api/middleware/JwtMiddleware", ["api/Services/JwtService"]],
 ];

-// Now Middlewares keys are the same we're gonna use int he $routes, in the register  it contains the files, ["Main File", ["other dependency files"]] or none.
+// Middlewares keys must be the same in the $routes for calling functions.
+In the register it contains the files, ["Main File", ["other dependency files"]] or none.

 $routes = [
     "categories" => [